 Let’s smash the myths and build a better dialogue

 Rather than work on the process of being bigger and more, listed and level, let’s get a little messy.
 Let’s look after ourselves and stop trying to be all things to everyone and invite a little bit of self-care for the self-employed.

-And if we happen to burn a few self help books and have a cheery laugh in the process, why not?
+And if we happen to burn a few productivity books and have a cheery laugh in the process, why not?

-Because that 5 minutes you’re spending reading a productivity tip blog about some highly effective person making highly effective money off perpetuating a myth could be better spent.
+Because that 5 minutes you’re spending reading productivity tips about some highly effective person making highly effective money off perpetuating a myth could be better spent.

 Rebekah Lambert makes her living as marketing, content creation and copywriting freelancer, Unashamedly Creative.
 She is also the head of Disruption for women’s portal, Discordia Zine.
 Rebekah has just begun a mission to improve the mental health and wellness outcomes for freelancers and entrepreneurs as one half of the Hacking Happiness team.
 You can follow her journey via Twitter, Facebook and Google+.